jupyter/accessibility/docs/index.md

 🔔 Looking for [accessibility docs?](accessibility-docs)

-Welcome to the Team Compass for the Jupyter Accessibility project.
+Welcome to the Team Compass for the Jupyter Accessibility [working group](https://jupyter.org/governance/standing_committees_and_working_groups.html).

 This group was formed in early 2019.
 Its goal is to gather stakeholders interested in working to make Jupyter's